 Timescales will be open to change due to particular circumstances relating to each case.
-Where an extension is necessary a progress report and explanation for the extension must be submitted for approval to the club's chair.
+Where an extension is necessary a progress report and explanation for the extension must be submitted for approval to club Director, Paul Stephen.

 5. FIRST STEPS OF THE REVIEW